How to block specific sender addresses.

 actually two sender addresses associated with a message.
 One address is

-itself).
-The other address is the address that the remote mail client or server
+on the From header line).
+The other address is the one that the remote mail

 A special kind of sender can also be used in the MAIL FROM command.
 This is called a null sender and is represented by no sender address (which looks like <> in the SMTP conversation).
 Null senders are used for system generated messages, such as delivery failures.